 - low platelet count, which can lead to bleeding and hemorrhage

-High blood pressure can also damage the heart and blood vessels, increasing the risk of stroke, heart attack, and other types of cardiovascular disease.
+High blood pressure can also damage the heart and blood vessels,

 Doctors diagnose preeclampsia by taking blood pressure measurements and a urine sample.